simplyzetax/ManifestWASM/README.md

 > [!WARNING]
 > Most of the code in this project is from [@ramok0/epic_manifest_parser_rs](https://github.com/ramok0/epic_manifest_parser_rs).
-This repository provides WebAssembly bindings for that excellent Rust library.
+This repository provides WebAssembly bindings for that excellent Rust library and adds a reversal function for turning the JSON back into Manifest format

 # ManifestWASM